agoda-com/standards-c-sharp/docs/web-solution.md

 ### View models / DTOs

 - Should be dumb and free of business logic, but if trivial may contain:
     - Purely presentational logic (eg. formatting).
-Refactor into a presentational service as necessary.
+Refactor into a presentational helper as necessary.
     - Mapping logic, eg `MyViewModel.From(MyModel model)`.
 Refactor into a separate model builder as necessary.

 ### Views